clokep/django-render-block/README.rst

 Render the content of a specific block tag from a Django template.
 Works for arbitrary template inheritance, even if a block is defined in the child template but not in the parent.
+Generally it works like ``render_to_string`` from Django, but allows you to specify a block to render.

 Example: